Sensitivity for Smoluchowski equation: Introduction

-\paragraph{The approach.} From a mathematical point of view, the main difficulty in solving Smoluchowski equation comes from the fact that whilst the weak formulation \eqref{WeakSmo} is always a well defined problem (even if this equation has no solution), it is not easy to find a Banach or a Fr\'echet space of (signed) measures where the differential equation
+\textbf{c) Strategy for studying the sensitivity of Smoluchowski equation.} We describe in the remainder of this section the approach we use to prove the above mentionned differentiability result.
+From a mathematical point of view, the main difficulty in solving Smoluchowski equation comes from the fact that whilst the weak formulation \eqref{WeakSmo} is always a well-defined problem (although it may have no solution), it is not easy to find a Banach or a Fr\'echet space of (signed) measures where the differential equation

 itself is meaningful.
 This difficulty disappears for bounded kernels, where Smoluchowski equation can be solved in the Banach framework of Radon signed measures equipped with total variation norm.

-The computation of $\partial_\la\mu_t^{\la}$ is formally straightforward and we are going to see that it is even given by a representation formula.
-The measures $\mu_t^{\la}$ solving equation \eqref{StrongSmo}, their derivative with respect to $\la$ should solve the equation
+The computation of $\partial_\la\mu_t^{\la}$ is formally straightforward and leads to a representation formula involving essentially only $\{\mu^{\la}_s\}_{s\leq t}$.
+The map $t\ra\mu_t^{\la}$ solving equation \eqref{StrongSmo}, its derivative with respect to $\la$ solves formally the equation

-obtained by formal differentiation of equation \eqref{StrongSmo} with respect to $\la$; we have written $\partial_{\la}K^{\la}(x,y)$ for the partial derivative of $K^{\la}(x,y)$ \wrt $\la$.
+obtained by differentiation of equation \eqref{StrongSmo} with respect to $\la$; we have written $\partial_{\la}K^{\la}(x,y)$ for the partial derivative of $K^{\la}(x,y)$ \wrt $\la$.
 This equation can be solved, considering first the linearized problem